kagiko/vaultwarden-wiki/Proxy-examples.md

 It's common to use [Docker Compose](https://docs.docker.com/compose/) to link containerized services together (e.g., vaultwarden and a reverse proxy).
 See [[Using Docker Compose|Using-Docker-Compose]] for an example of this.

+Secure TLS protocol and cipher configurations for webservers can be generated using Mozilla's [SSL Configuration Generator](https://ssl-config.mozilla.org/).
+All supported browsers and the Mobile apps are known to work with the "Modern" configuration.

 <details>
 <summary>Caddy 1.x (deprecated)</summary><br/>